-- Create or review the scorecard for each area of operation.
-How is each activity contributing to the success of your mission?
+- How is each activity contributing to the success of your mission?

 - Are there activities that should be accelerated or eliminated?